opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

  ## Staying updated about OpenSearch Dashboards plugins

-The [OpenSearch plugins repository](https://github.com/opensearch-project/opensearch-plugins) on GitHub is a great way to keep track of and contribute to tasks, feature requests, enhancements, and bugs.
+The [OpenSearch plugins repository](https://github.com/opensearch-project/opensearch-plugins) on GitHub is a great way to keep track of and contribute to tasks, features, enhancements, and bugs.
 The OpenSearch Project team welcomes your input.